Skip to main content

 A lock ( ) or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

-Catherine Cooksey is a research chemist in the Sensor Science Division at the National Institute of Standards and Technology.
-She is responsible for maintaining the national scale for transmittance as well as conducting and managing transmittance calibrations.
-Catherine’s research activities include advancing transmittance and reflectance measurement methods and the application of those methods to various measurement challenges.
+Catherine was previously a research chemist in the Sensor Science Division at NIST.
+She was responsible for maintaining the national scale for transmittance as well as conducting and managing transmittance calibrations.
+Catherine’s research activities included advancing transmittance and reflectance measurement methods and the application of those methods to various measurement challenges.

 Blogs